meeshkan/hmt/README.md

 ```

-## Getting started with Meeshkan
+## Getting started with Mem

-The basic Meeshkan flow is **collect, build and mock.**
+The basic Mem flow is **collect, build and mock.**
 1. First, **collect** data from recorded server traffic and/or OpenAPI specs.
 1. Then, **build** a schema that unifies these various data sources.
 1. Finally, use this schema to create a **mock** server of an API.

 ### Tutorial

-The quickest way to get an overview of Meeshkan is to complete our [interactive tutorial](https://github.com/meeshkan/meeshkan-tutorial).
+The quickest way to get an overview of Mem is to complete our [interactive tutorial](https://github.com/meeshkan/meeshkan-tutorial).
 It walks you through the collect, build, and mock flow - while also covering the concepts necessary for development.

 First, install `meeshkan-tutorial` via [pip](https://pip.pypa.io/en/stable/installing/):